 7. Bottle Planter Kits

-With a glass cutter and some plants, you can transform your old bottle into a mini garden.
+With a glass cutter and some plants, you can transform your old bottle into a mini garden of succulents.
 This is a trendy and sustainable piece that would look good indoors or out.

 6. Stone Textured Wine Bottle